XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 ## A bit of font history

-A font is a collection of mappings that links characters in a certain encoding with glyphs, the actual visual representation of a character.
-Most fonts nowadays use the Unicode encoding to specify character IDs.
+A font is a collection of mappings that links character IDs in a certain encoding with glyphs, the actual visual representation of a character.
+Most fonts nowadays use the Unicode encoding standard to specify character IDs.
 A glyph is a collection of vector curves that together form a shape, as follows:

 ![Glyph vectors of the number 2 in the font Liberation Serif Regular](./glyph%20two%20liberation%20serif.png)